PRC baseball outlasts Hattiesburg for a close win - Picayune Item

 Ethan Songy stepped up to the plate with the bases loaded and singled to secure the Blue Devil victory.

-Beating Hattiesburg doesn’t affect the Blue Devils’ seeding with PRC having already won district, but it could serve as another momentum boost as the playoffs approach.
+Beating Hattiesburg doesn’t affect the Blue Devils’ seeding since PRC already won the district, but it could serve as another momentum boost with playoffs quickly approaching.

 The win also kept PRC perfect in district play, moving to 8-0 while extending the team’s current win streak to five games.

-After the game Walther said he was happy with his team’s performance at the plate, but that the athletes needed to do a better job of driving in runs when the opportunity prevents itself.
+After the game, Walther said he was happy with his team’s performance at the plate, but that the athletes need to do a better job of driving in runs when the opportunity prevents itself.

 “We got a lot of hits.
 I thought we hit the ball well, but in the first three innings we hit into double plays each time.
 We just couldn’t string the hits together.
-We had opportunities, it’s just about execution,” Walther said.
+We had the opportunities,” Walther said.

+Hattiesburg was able to plate five runs, but PRC was solid all night defensively.

+Having so much pitching depth served the team well against the Tigers.
+In the end the athletes were able to work out of some tough situations with the Tigers threatening to score.